 M2 Degree in Quantum, Mathematics, and Computer Science

-No, the curriculum will be taught in English only.
+No, the curriculum is taught in English only.

 No, there are plenty opportunities after this M2 to go work in the private sector, for instance in one of the numerous quantum startups and corporate divisions in Saclay and beyond.
 You will have opportunities to do a joint PhD between these and public research institutions, or also to join their teams directly after the M2, without doing a PhD.

-There is no QMI M1.
-At the M1 level, there is no need to specialise in quantum subjects yet: you can follow a generalist curriculum in your field, preferrably one with a course in basic Quantum Information.
+At the M1 level, you can follow a generalist curriculum in your field, preferrably one with a course in basic Quantum Information; there is no need to fully specialise in quantum subjects yet.
 If you are looking for a M1 that prepares you well to QMI, we can suggest the "Foundations of Computer Science" M1 at Institut Polytechnique de Paris, the QDCS M1 at Université Paris-Saclay, or the ARTEQ diploma at ENS Paris-Saclay (which is however not a M1).
-You can also look at the IPP's PhD Track, especially the one in Computer Science.
+You can also apply to the IP Paris' PhD Track at M1 level, and state your intention to pursue into a QMI M2 (make sure to apply to the Computer Science PhD track).
 We look forward to receiving your application to the QMI M2 afterwards!

 Although we recommend that you take at least one quantum course during your M1, it is possible to apply without prior knowledge of quantum theory.
 In case of acceptance, you will be required to follow an intensive crash course in September, in order to bring you back to speed compared to other students.
 You should demonstrate in your application your motivation to undertake that course, and your ability to do so, especially at the mathematical level.